skillrepos/copilot-hands-on/labs.md

 <br><br>

-11. As it prepares the plan, Plan mode may ask you clarifying questions (e.g., what types of validation? how to handle errors?).
+12. As it prepares the plan, Plan mode may ask you clarifying questions (e.g., what types of validation? how to handle errors?).
 Answer them to refine the plan.
 If there are multiple, you can use the "<" and ">" keys to move between them.
 When you've answered all the questions, you can then use the "Submit" option to continue.

 ![Answering questions](./images/cpho31.png?raw=true "Answering questions")

 <br><br>

-12. After Copilot processes your answers, it will present a full plan.
-You can then click on the "Start Implementation" button to have the plan executed in Agent mode (or use the other button to open the plan in the editor).
+13. After Copilot processes your answers, it will present a full plan.
+Under *Proceed from Plan* you'll see three options: **"Start Implementation"** (hands the plan to Agent mode in this session), **"Start with Autopilot"** (runs it with fewer approval stops), and **"Open in Editor"** (opens the plan as a markdown file you can edit first).
+Click **"Start Implementation"**.
 Watch how Agent mode reasons about the task, makes changes across the file, and potentially runs commands to verify its work.
 When finished, review the diffs and click either the "Keep" (all) buttons or go through the "Keep" buttons for the individual changes to apply the changes.

 ![Ready to implement](./images/cpho33.png?raw=true "Ready to implement")